sam-frank/sam-frank.github.io/_posts/2022-06-29-Resume-Advice-from-a-Certified-Genius.md

 ---
 layout: post
-title: Resume Advice from a Certified Genius
+title: Resume Advice from a Certified Genius!
 ---

 Last week I showed my friend's parents my resume and they were so impressed they wouldn't shut up about it!
 Today I will be giving advice on how to write a resume that will impress all of your friends' CEO parents when you are a genius (IQ 160+)!